daniel-lundin/snabbt-hands-on/README.md

 Note: Each word has to be in it's own element, so either wrap each element in a span tag or use the library blast.js to do this automatically. (bower install blast)
 Note: Inline elements can not be transformed, use display: inline-block

-##  Experminet 3 - Demo competition
+##  Experiment 3 - Demo competition

 Create a cool demo.